seanbaxter/circle/packs/pack.md

 Hello
 ```

-This example illustrates a good use of the `@member_pack` operator.
+This example illustrates a good use of the `@member_values` operator.
 A class object is broken into its constituent members and passed to a function.
 The function infers its parameters from the arguments, and prints them with an expanded cout expression.

 [**object3.cxx**](object3.cxx)
 ```cpp